restlet/restlet-framework-js/docs/references/doc-server-0.4.0.md

 | request | Request | the request |
 | response | Response | the response |

-Notice that this method shouldn't be called explicitly since it involves within the request processing chain.
+Notice that this method shouldnt be called explicitly since it involves within the request processing chain.

-## Router
+### Router

 __`restlet.createRouter`__